 “We the people”: Migrant Waves in the Making of America

-This two-week virtual institute for K-12 professionals explores the history of the U.S. through a case study of Arizona, the last continental state added to the union, and a focus on the continuous waves of migration throughout its history.
+This two-week institute for K-12 professionals explores the history of the U.S. through a case study of Arizona, the last continental state added to the union, and a focus on the continuous waves of migration throughout its history.
 We will explore stories often left out of traditional narratives of U.S. history, which is usually rooted in the thirteen colonies and so erases the experiences of Black, Indigenous, Latinx and other people of color.
-Through interactions with narratives, authors, scholars, and museum collections, participants will gain knowledge and strategies to support their classroom teaching as they use inquiry strategies experienced in the Arizona case study to research migrant waves in their own states during the institute.
+Through interactions with young adult literature, authors, scholars, and museum collections, participants will gain knowledge and strategies to support their classroom teaching.
+They will then use the inquiry strategies experienced in the Arizona case study to research migrant waves in their own states.
+The goal is that teachers will gain a knowledge of humanities research strategies to support their teaching and to introduce to their students.

-The institute will be held virtually using a range of resources and spaces.
-We will meet on zoom for interactions with scholars and children’s authors along with small discussions around books for 4 hours a day.
-Normally we would meet from 9-5 in-person for the institute so half of the daily content will be done asynchronously as you work with digital archives, video tours of museum spaces, and interactions with text sets of children’s and young adult books.
-We will draw extensively from Worlds of Words, a Center of Global Literacies and Literatures, in the College of Education, University of Arizona.
-As the largest collection of global children’s and young adult literature in the U.S., the center provides rich resources of fiction and nonfiction children’s and young adult books and the institute will include many interactions with these books through small group literature discussions and text sets.
+The institute will be held in-person at Worlds of Words, Center of Global Literacies and Literatures, at the University of Arizona.
+As the largest collection of global children’s and young adult literature in the U.S., the center provides rich resources of fiction and nonfiction children’s and young adult books.
+The institute will include many interactions with these books through small group literature discussions and engagements with text sets.
+In addition, we will visit museums to interact with their archives, engage in conversations with scholars after reading their articles, meet with the authors of the young adult books that we read, and take several field trips to Indigenous sites.
 Tucson is geographically unique due to its proximity to the Tohono O’odham Nation and the US-Mexico border, and offers a wealth of cultural centers, including the Dunbar Pavilion African American Arts and Cultural Center, the Tohono O’odham Cultural Center, the Jewish History Museum, the San Xavier Mission, and the Arizona State Museum.

 Because Arizona became a state in 1912, the last of the 48 contiguous states to be admitted to the union, its historical timeline provides a contrast with traditional depictions of U.S. history.
 The following eras guide our institute, derived from the work of one of our visiting scholars (Sheridan, 2012), to highlight the contributions of under-represented groups in Arizona history.